<interpreter> <scriptfile>

 'my child rule'

-Write a PowerShell script to load the property.json
+Write a PowerShell script to load the property.json file and

 print the origin hostname